-Let’s face it: using a hyphen correctly can be confusing.
+Let’s face it: knowing how to use a hyphen correctly can be confusing.
 Is it hyphenated or not?
 When do you use a hyphen and when don’t you?
 How do you even know if a word is supposed to be hyphenated in the first place?

 Fear not, intrepid reader!
 This blog post will guide you through the murky waters of hyphen usage.
 By the end of this post, you’ll be able to confidently use hyphens in any situation.
 Ready to get started?
 Let’s go!